Is Peanut Butter Good or Bad For Bodybuilding? (Pros & Cons)

 Is It Okay To Eat Peanut Butter When Bulking?

-If we find it difficult to eat enough calories while bulking without getting overly full, then we may want to prioritize more carbohydrates than fats because carbs digest faster.
+If you find it challenging to eat enough calories while bulking without getting overly full, then you may want to prioritize more carbohydrates than fats because carbs digest faster.

 Peanut Butter Recipes For Bodybuilding

-Peanut butter can be incorporated in both pre-workout and post-workout meals as long as we’re eating it at the right times and we pair it with the right combinations of other macronutrients from other foods.
+Peanut butter can be incorporated into pre- and post-workout meals if we eat it at the right times and pair it with the right combinations of other macronutrients from other foods.

 Peanut Butter & Banana Overnight Oats

-Peanut butter is missing carbs and protein to make it an optimal pre-workout meal so we’ve combined all of these macronutrients to create creamy oats that can be consumed 2 to 3 hours before your workout for the best results!
+Peanut butter is missing carbs and protein to make it an optimal pre-workout meal, so we’ve combined these macronutrients to create creamy oats that can be consumed 2 to 3 hours before your workout for the best results!

 Ingredients: